JetBrains/kotlin/libraries/tools/binary-compatibility-validator/ReadMe.md

 # Kotlin Public API binary compatibility validation tool

-This tool allows to dump binary API of a Kotlin library that is public in sense of Kotlin visibilities and ensure that the binary API wasn't changed in a way that make this change binary incompatible.
+This tool allows to dump binary API of a Kotlin library that is public in sense of Kotlin visibilities and ensure that the public binary API wasn't changed in a way that make this change binary incompatible.

+## How to run

+Compile and run tests. `CasesPublicAPITest` verifies the tool itself, and `RuntimePublicAPITest` dumps the public API of `kotlin-runtime` and `kotlin-stdlib` jars, which must be built beforehand with maven.

+When substantial changes are made to the public API, it may be convenient to overwrite the entire dump and compare changes later before commiting: pass `-Doverwrite.output=true` property to the test to do so.

+Also you can use shared run configuration "Binary compatibility tests", which also overwrites the results when they differ.

 ## What constitutes the public API